ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 use to indicate their support for WebTransport.
 The default value for the SETTINGS_WT_ENABLED setting is "0", meaning that the server does not support WebTransport.
 A value of "1" indicates support for the variant of WebTransport that is described in this document (that is, "webtransport-h3").
-Clients MAY treat values greater than "1" as a connection error of type H3_SETTINGS_ERROR.
+Clients MUST treat values greater than "1" as a connection error of type H3_SETTINGS_ERROR.
 Clients MUST NOT attempt to establish WebTransport sessions with the "webtransport-h3" token until they have received the setting indicating